CodingCellist/learning_gem5/part1/building.rst

         sudo apt-get install git

 #. gcc 4.8+
-    You may need to use environment variables to point to a non-default version of gcc.
+    You may need to use environment variables to point to a non-default version of ``gcc``.

     On Ubuntu, you can install a development environment with